Weiß Schwarz

 Weiß Schwarz (ヴァイスシュヴァルツ, Vaisu Shuvarutsu) is a Japanese collectible card game created by Bushiroad.
 The game is separated into Weiß-side and Schwarz-side.
 "Weiß" and "Schwarz" are German for white and black, respectively.

-The game main attraction is the fact that its different expansions contain cards from different licensed properties (manga and anime series such as Bakemonogatari, Log Horizon, Madoka, Attack on Titan, The Melancholy of Haruhi Suzumiya and Fate Stay Night, among others).
+The game’s main attraction is the fact that its different expansions contain cards from different licensed properties (manga and anime series such as Bakemonogatari, Log Horizon, Madoka, Attack on Titan, The Melancholy of Haruhi Suzumiya and Fate Stay Night, among others).

 The game was launched in March 2008.
 It received an English release in 2013.

-In 2010 Animate Times called the game "hugely popular", and noted that the game has produced 100 million cards within 21 months since its release, and 2000 million after 31 months.
+In 2010 Animate Times called the game "hugely popular", and noted that the game has produced 100 million cards within 21 months since its release, and 200 million after 31 months.
 The game was also called popular by Anime News Network in 2013 and 2021, and by GameRant in 2021.

+An online version called Weiß Schwarz Online that will be available on Nintendo Switch and Steam had been announced.

 Gameplay

 The game focuses on two main aspects: character battle and clock/level which regulate what cards can be played as well as acting as a player's life points.

 The game is designed for two players and an average game lasts about 10-15 minutes.